50 Career Overall Rank

-Prince's second highest record ($61,000) was set at the Laverty auction at Bonham's in 2013.
-His third was far more conservative for a work measuring 223 x 132 cm.
+Prince's third highest record ($61,000) was set at the Laverty auction at Bonham's in 2013.
+His fourth was far more conservative for a work measuring 223 x 132 cm.
 Body Marks 1999 sold in 2011 at Deutscher and Hackett's June sale (Lot 28).
 It was a reversed version of the work that won him the general painting prize in the 2001 Telstra Award.
 White dots jump out against a dark blue background.
 The colours are deep, and subtle and it is only by looking closer into the depth of the blue that black dots, layered on the background, become apparent.
 There is a sense of unity and harmony in both paintings, which is a hallmark of the best of this artist’s works.